davidmagbee/interviewprepkit/README.md

 ## What This Is / User's Guide
 If you're reading this, then you're likely looking for a repository of links and advice for preparing for the various parts of a technical interview for a junior developer or similar job.
 This repository is designed to be filled with useful links for various aspects of the job process.
 This content will be built up more as time goes on, and you can help that.
 If you'd like to add anything, please let me know and I will add it in.

+## Submit Real Questions!
+If you'd like to contribute to a running list of interview questions visit this google form: https://forms.gle/Gax1bHpg865UZFHu6.
+The questions will periodically be added here: https://docs.google.com/spreadsheets/d/1dwkypxvyTAsj1s01hqSBZaNymG5M0DegwLbp5J_Wml4/edit#gid=204942409.

 ## Whiteboarding
 I'd suggest you take a look at the whiteboarding.md file for any tips or tricks.
 In general, you should expect any of the simpler algorithms or "brain-teaser" questions to be fair game here.
 For a list of "brain-teaser" questions look here.